keeperdao/kips/KIP-15/KIP-15.md

 | Grand Total | 3430 |

-#### KIP15b1 Product and Engineering: 1040 ROOK
+#### Product and Engineering: 1040 ROOK

-We use ROOK grants for all part time engineering roles.
-This provides a nimble and convenient team structure for certain types of work and is typically used as a path to full time employment without doing the usual coding interview circus.
+We use ROOK grants for all part-time engineering roles.
 Currently, we have 3 engineering contractors who are paid weekly at 10 ROOK/week.

-We have management capacity for 5 - 8 engineering contractors, so will budget for 8.
-It is unlikely we will use all this budget, but if we did it would be very bullish for the product team!
+We estimate that we have management capacity for 5 - 8 engineering contractors.
+This budget allows for the maximum (8).

-Most product contractors write typescript/react frontend code, but we may also have contracts for DevOps and backend (python).

 | IC Description | Per Week (ROOK) | Total (ROOK) |
 | -------------- | -------- | ----- |